FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish_api.md

 ## What you will learn

-In this tutorial, you will learn how to programmatically upload, manage, and publish research data in NOMAD using the NOMAD API and Python.
+In this tutorial, you will learn how to:

-By the end of this tutorial, you will be able to:

 1. Authenticate with the NOMAD API using Python
 2. Upload raw research data to NOMAD and create uploads programmatically